Definition, Objectives, Location and Duration

 (Nature and Definition)

-The Centre aims to foster research, study, data processing and scientific, technical and professional continuous training to its members and to third parties, both a national and international level, from an interdisciplinary perspective and within the scope of social regulation, namely in the fields of economic analysis of Law, road safety market, insurance and justice.
+The Center aims to foster research, study, data processing and scientific, technical and professional continuous training to its members and to third parties, both a national and international level, from an interdisciplinary perspective and within the scope of social regulation, namely in the fields of economic analysis of Law, road safety market, insurance and justice.

-The Centre has two objectives:
+The Center has two objectives:

 - a) Produce and disseminate multidisciplinary R&D projects;

 - b) Coordinate and promote synergies among research strands already in existence at UAL and add value to them;

 - c) Provide services, priority being also given to multidisciplinary services;